tawanaj/tawanaj.github.io/_posts/2024-08-16-love-thy-self.markdown

 Funny enough, I find that I am a much better friend now than I ever was.
 I am more attentive, intentional and patient.
-Well I wouldn't call it funny, I'd say I'm just living out truth.

 `As I have learned to love myself, I can now love others with a similar devotion.`